marcocspc/58wq/_drafts/2021-11-16-Creating-a-backup-server-with-sshfs,-rclone-and-borg.md

 # Creating a backup server with lxd, ssh, rclone and borg

 In portuguese, when we finally start to do something we've been procrastinating, we say that "I finally drank shame on my face".
-In English it surely do not sound the same way as in portuguese, but in a single word it should mean "finally".
+In English it surely does not sound the same way as in portuguese, but in a single word it should mean "finally".
 And by finally I mean that I'm going to automate my backups using Borg.

 At my job a already use BareOS to make these tasks, but it is a little too much for what I'm trying to accomplish here.
 BareOS/Bacula is a powerful tool, but too complex to manage, in my opinion.
 I want something simple, like rsync.
 But this one does not have support for encryption natively, so I've stumbled upon Borg recently.